Committee on College Pathways for Mothers with Justice Involvement

 Mission

 Justice involved mothers collaborate with university faculty and staff to create a compassionate, confidence building infrastructure that empowers them to re-enter college.
+This work represents a comprehensive model of education support for justice involved women returning to college.
 Specifically, this group:

 Vision